neelsmith/greeklang/fst/notes/design.md

 ### princ.parts

 - first step in verb pipeline
-- filter on #classtem# tag:  separate transducers for regular formations:
+- filter on #classtem# tag:  group into $regular$ $irregular$ princ part groups, with separate transducers for each of regular formation patterns:
     - w_regular
     - [aeo]_contract
-    - (possibly -mi classses: to be investigated)
+    - (other classes to be investigated regular -mi verbs, [aio]zw)
--
 - other classtems must give all principal parts, normally 6, or possibly 4 for deponents.
 Note that deponency is not a morphological feature: absence of principal parts is just a question of usage/attestation that might reflect in some cases the semantic and syntactic phenomenon of deponency.
 A single transducer should simply classify 1st-6thpp stems and use thoses values.